positivity

 You mention in your book that a belief system rooted in fear and scarcity doesn’t work.
 What tips do you have to help people work through their belief system when they feel stuck?

 A switch from fear and scarcity thinking to abundant thinking is the step that will help people get “unstuck.”
 I have several recommendations in my book for overcoming this type of thinking.
-To sum it up, start by going easy on yourself and other people.
+To sum it up, start by being easy on yourself and others.
 Accept that you are human and you aren’t perfect.
-Accept that others are trying to do the best with what they’ve got too.
+Accept that others are trying to do the best with what they’ve got, too.
 Let go of “right” and “wrong” thinking.
 What is right and wrong to you is based on your perceptions up to this point.
-It’s just a perception and a preference.
-Other people are entitled to theirs too.
+It’s just a matter of perception and preference.
+Other people are entitled to theirs, too.

 Accept things as they are.
 It doesn’t help to look for someone to blame.
 The universe has conspired to bring things to what they are right now.
 Accept it and then ask what you can do from here to get you to a place where you can find happiness.